 No yard?
 Small space?
 No problem.
-If you live in an apartment, and are looking to adopt a dog, some breeds and certain dog characteristics may do well in cozy quarters.
+If you live in an apartment and are looking to adopt a dog, some breeds and certain dog characteristics may do well in cozy quarters.

 Which are the best indoor dogs?
 Every pet is an individual, and dogs both large and small can do quite well in apartments or in a small house.
 Those that tend to thrive, however, are usually those that lean to the calm and quiet side.
-And no pet should be strictly outdoor, regardless.

 A number of breeds can fit the bill for being comfortable in smaller spaces (and plenty of adoptable pets, too!).
 Here’s a quick list at-a-glance, if you’d like a place to start:

 Small apartment dogs: pros and cons

 Why do small dogs make great apartment pets?
 They don’t take up a lot of room, can typically get enough exercise with indoor play, and you can pick them up and carry them easily if needed.
 Just know that size isn’t the only indicator that a dog will do well in small spaces, and make sure you’re focusing on the dog’s personality as well.